eclipse-che/che-docs/src/main/_docs/user-management/user-management-user-management.md

 # SMTP Configuration/Email Notifications

 Eclipse Che does not provide any out-of-the-box SMTP servers.
-This functionality is enabled in KeyCloak itself, Che real settings > Email.
+This functionality is enabled in KeyCloak itself, che realm settings > Email.
 You will need to provide host, port, username and password, if necessary.
-Eclipse Che is shipped with the default theme that is used for email templates itself (registration, email confirmation, password recovery, failed login etc).
+Eclipse Che is shipped with the default theme that is used for email templates (registration, email confirmation, password recovery, failed login etc).